EAT Pages: What Are The Key Things To Include In Your ‘About’ Page?

 Key elements of an ‘About’ page

-Let’s take a look at a few key elements you must include in your ‘About’ page, including examples of businesses who implement them particularly well.
+Let’s take a look at a few key elements you must include in your ‘About’ page, including examples of businesses that implement them particularly well.

 In an age of brands and online personalities, the story of your business has never been so important.

-This timeline method is used across a number of different industries.
-Make your story as easy as possible to digest and you’ll have people up to date in no time.
+This timeline method is used across many different industries.
+Make your story as easy as possible to digest, and you’ll have people up to date in no time.

 Your business model

-For some companies, their business model is obvious, even to people who have just been exposed to their brand for the first time.
+Their business model is obvious for some companies, even to people who have just been exposed to their brand for the first time.

 For example, you might use your ‘About’ page to cover how you: